AhmedElaidy/CleanCode-BookSummary/README.md

 6- Avoid acronyms and avoid confusing names, which may bring anyone who reads the code to the wrong conclusions.

+7- Don't name a group of accounts as accountList except if the accounts type is a list.

 <hr>
 <h2> Functions </h2>